swallowcamel/nancywiki/Authentication-overview.md

 Resources are secured at a module level (of course, you could secure all resources by creating an [Application pipeline] if you have the need) by inspecting the `NancyContext.CurrentUser` property and making sure that it is not null.

-This task can be performed in a `Before` hook on the `Module pipeline`, which ensures it executed before any route in the module is invoked.
+This task can be performed in a `Before` hook on the [module pipeline](The before and after module hooks), which ensures it executed before any route in the module is invoked.
 The hook also gives us the ability to prematurely terminate the execution of the request and return another response, as is required when an unauthenticated user is trying to access a secure resource.

 ```c#
 public class SecureModule : NancyModule